 Some fellow(s) with too much time on their hands, a lot of christmas lights, and a passion for the Trans Siberian Orchestra managed to choreograph their house christmas lights to the music.
 This is just masterful.
-Check out the the full video in WMV form.

 It’s rare that I find an online service that I really get sunk into right off the bat, but Flickr.com has me totally roped in.

 The legions of Stonekeep minions took on a new dimension today as we set up the Stonekeep Cluster Computing team on Seti@Home.
 We’ve got some fairly high-power hardware lying around, so we figure it was time to put all that idle silicon to work and band together.
-If you’d like to join, feel free.
-It’sRead More

 Today saw what is most likely the last bits of setup on the disk storage.
 Thanks to a fortuitous woot at woot.com, the main drive is now a 250gig WDC ATA drive.
 That, coupled with the 40gig drive we originally isntalled on, and a ‘portable’ 160gig external drive, brings us to the awe-inspiring: